 - Smokers who suffer from sexual problems due to ED will have a better sex life when they quit smoking, as they will have firmer and faster erections.
 Healthier sexual life is important to improve fertility.

-How Long After Quitting Smoking Does Fertility Improve?
+How Long After Quitting Smoking Does Male Fertility and Sperm Improve?

 The cycle of spermatogenesis (production of sperms) usually takes 3 months in the body and hence cessation of smoking for 3 months may improve sperm health and restore fertility.